Skip to main content

 Calculation of the “National Averages”

-• A national average for each of the 3x measures has been calculated to provide context to each authority on how they compare to other authorities at a national level.
+• A national average for each of the 3x measures is calculated to provide context to each authority on how they compare to others at a national level.
+These are:

-• The “National Average” is the average of all authority averages for that measure, denoted to 1 decimal place and rounded up.
-1 decimal place and rounded up.
+• The “National average” is the average of all local authority scores for each respective measure, denoted to 1 decimal place.